Solhex/ZilloSite/README.md

+# Before running the post production website
+Before running the code within a post production enviroment please do the following:

+* Set debug mode to `False` within `main.py`.

+* Change the `app.config['SECRET_KEY']` within `website/__init__.py` to a long complex string value.

-# How to run the website
+# Running the website

-Make sure python3 is installed
+Make sure python3 is installed.

-Install all of the modules within requirements.txt, to do this easily, use within cmd in the zillosite directory:
+Install all of the modules within `requirements.txt`, to do this easily, use within cmd in the zillosite directory:

 ```
 pip install -r requirements.txt
 ```

-If no errors have appeared, open and execute main.py
+If no errors have appeared, then open and execute `main.py` and thats it

 # How to edit the columns of existing databases